“I wish to have a prom for my 10th birthday”

 How Jack's wish helped

 Turning the page

-In a life where time is precious and uncertain, Jack made the most of ever minute of his wish.
-He danced through a whole song with his mum for the first time, smiling throughout and his video from his idol, Cheryl was certainly a highlight:
+Jack made the most of every minute of his wish.
+He danced through a whole song with his mum for the first time, smiling throughout and received a personal video from his idol, Cheryl, which was a huge highlight:

 “I don’t think I’ve seen him smile the way he did when Cheryl’s video came on.
 It was a dream come true.”

 Gemma and Jack’s family have had to come to terms with one of the hardest things imaginable – the inevitable loss of their son as Jack has now been moved on to palliative care.
 But the memories of that special night will be something they can treasure.